Two-Class Decision Forest

-If you set the value to 1.
+This value also controls the number of trees displayed when visualizing the trained model.
+If you want to see or print a single tree, you can set the value to 1.
 However, only one tree can be produced (the tree with the initial set of parameters) and no further iterations are performed.

 For Maximum depth of the decision trees, type a number to limit the maximum depth of any decision tree.
 Increasing the depth of the tree might increase precision, at the risk of some overfitting and increased training time.

 For Number of random splits per node, type the number of splits to use when building each node of the tree.
 A split means that features in each level of the tree (node) are randomly divided.

 For Minimum number of samples per leaf node, indicate the minimum number of cases that are required to create any terminal node (leaf) in a tree.

 By increasing this value, you increase the threshold for creating new rules.
 For example, with the default value of 1, even a single case can cause a new rule to be created.
 If you increase the value to 5, the training data would have to contain at least 5 cases that meet the same conditions.

 Select the Allow unknown values for categorical features option to create a group for unknown values in the training or validation sets.
 The model might be less precise for known values, but it can provide better predictions for new (unknown) values.

 If you deselect this option, the model can accept only the values that are contained in the training data.

 Attach a labeled dataset, and one of the training modules: